ngageoint/hootenanny/README.md

 * Create up-to-date routable transportation networks from multiple sources

 # When To Use
 No automated map conflation technology is perfect.
-If you are conflating a relatively small number of features, you may be best served to combine them manually yourself, given you are looking for a perfect result and want to avoid any potential time spent configuring Hootenanny software options.
+If you are conflating a relatively small number of features, you may be best served to combine them manually yourself, given you are looking for a perfect result and want to avoid any potential time spent configuring software options to get the best conflated output.

-For larger datasets, however, Hootenanny can be utilized standalone or as an inital step in conjunction with a crowd sourced [mapping campaign](https://tasks.hotosm.org/) to add new data into your dataset.
+For larger datasets, however, Hootenanny is a valuable tool that can be utilized standalone or as an inital step in conjunction with a crowd sourced [mapping campaign](https://tasks.hotosm.org/) to add new data into your dataset.
 You will find that the conflation automation provided by Hootenanny saves effort overall, and that most inaccuracies in the conflated output are a small subset of the input data which often end up being flagged for human review so that they may be manually corrected.

 # Conflatable Feature Types